gangliao/bazel.cmake/README.md

 **bazel.cmake** is a seamless submodule which aims to mimic the behavior of bazel to simplify the usability of CMake for **any mainstream operating systems** (Linux, Mac OS, Windows, Android, IOS).

 When launching a large open source project, We found that not everyone can adapt to the tremendous higher-level mechanisms CMake offered.
 We borrow the abstracts from [Bazel](https://bazel.build/) to make it easy for us to do so!
-Back to 2017, Bazel has not yet matured to support the manycore accelerators and even the most popular operating system - Windows.
+Back to 2017, Bazel has not yet matured to support manycore accelerators and even the most popular operating system - Windows.
 Maybe it's better now, but CMake is still the most powerful building tool for C++.
+Last but not least, developers can leverage this module to reach the fine-grained compilation and testing.
 So we will continue to support this project.

 ## How to use it ?